 Year 2 Electives – select 2

-In a highly competitive and service-oriented economy, effectively managing human capital is essential for an organisation’s success, and human resource management (HRM) is increasingly part of an organisation’s strategy development and implementation.
-HRM is often a distinct unit within the organisation, but it is also increasingly integrated within the general management role.
-Thus, effective general managers must be able to identify, develop, and enhance the value of their employees.
-In this subject, you will explore key strategic HRM concepts that contribute to organisational effectiveness.
-You will be encouraged to critically examine how specific HR practices can be applied in the general management context.
+In a highly competitive and rapidly changing business environment, effectively managing human capital is essential for an organisation’s success, and is increasingly part of an organisation’s strategy development and implementation.
+People and Culture (P&C) and Human Resource Management (HRM) is often a distinct unit within an organisation, but it is also increasingly integrated within the general management role.
+Thus, effective general managers must be able to retain talent, manage staff wellbeing and enhance employees’ productivity.
+In this subject, you will explore contemporary HRM concepts for leading and implementing people and culture strategies that contribute to organisational sustainability, productive employment and decent work for all (UN SDG 8).
+You will be encouraged to critically examine how current people and culture practices can be applied in the general management context.

 As the fourth industrial revolution connects people and industries throughout the world, managers and organisations must increasingly navigate issues related to globalisation, regionalisation and environmental analysis, as well as assess political risk, culture and diversity, and global corporate responsibility.
 In this subject you will analyse and critique the interconnected issues of strategy, structure, culture, and people management in international business operations.